deors/deors-demos-microservices-docs/README.md

 to troubleshoot connectivity with curl in alpine-based images, install and use this way

     docker exec <container-id> apk add --update curl && curl <url>

+to check wich IP addresses are active in a container

+    docker exec <container-id> ifconfig -a

+to check the environment variables in a container

+    docker exec <container-id> env